VatsKan/VatsKan.github.io/README.md

 Improvements:
 - Bug: Fix sticky Nav so that it doesn't cover headings when links are clicked
+- Bug: relative positioning on chrome of para-bubbles is correct (but it is not the same if opened in safari!).
 - Make responsive design better for small devices, and test on multiple devices.
 - Add zoom tool to the code in "Favourite Katas" section.
 - Add animations/background patterns